 In this section, we evaluate our design choices and CarbonCast performance.
-First, we show the advantages of our hierarchical twotier approach compared with a non-hierarchical approach.
-Then, we show how CarbonCast performs across electric grids in six different regions across the US and Europe and analyze which features are important in a particular region.
+First, we show the advantages of our hierarchical two-tier approach compared with a non-hierarchical approach.
+Then, we show how CarbonCast performs across electric grids in 13 different regions across the US, Europe, and Australia and analyze which features are important in a particular region.
+We then analyze the reason behind forecasting errors in CarbonCast and why some regions have higher errors than others.
 We also compare CarbonCast with recent carbon intensity forecasting methods and show that CarbonCast provides better multi-day forecasts than the current state-of-the-art.
-Finally, we show that it is practical to run CarbonCast daily, if required, by evaluating its runtime overheads.
+Finally, we show that it is practical to run Carbon-Cast daily, if required, by evaluating its runtime overheads.